kevinzg/facebook-scraper/README.md

 - Group scraping may return only one page and not work on private groups.
 - If you scrape too much, Facebook might temporarily ban your IP.
 - The vast majority of unique IDs on facebook (post IDs, video IDs, photo IDs, comment IDs, profile IDs, etc) can be appended to https://www.facebook.com/ to result in a redirect to the corresponding object.
+- Some functions (such as extracting reactions) require you to be logged into Facebook (pass cookies).
+If something isn't working as expected, try pass cookies and see if that fixes it.

 ## Profiles